Literary Masters Salons: THE LIST 2019-2020 Season

 Book 4: Ask Again, Yes by Mary Beth Keane

 In a book whose power and scope might be easy to underestimate at first, Keane, a National Book Foundation 5 Under 35 author, serves up a family drama of domestic turmoil starting in New York City in the 1970’s and moving forward over the next 40 years.
 The intertwined story of two families of New York City police officers living next door to each other in the City’s suburbs, explodes in a moment of tragedy that will allow us to examine many essential questions about the power of empathy, forgiveness and family.

-Book 5: The White Devil’s Daughters: The Fight Against Slavery in San Francisco’s Chinatown by Julia Flynn Siler
+Book 5: The White Devil’s Daughters: The Women Who Fought Slavery in San Francisco’s Chinatown by Julia Flynn Siler

 Our non-fiction selection for the season is a gripping account of the rampant sex trafficking in the mid-1800’s of young Asian girls in San Francisco’s Chinatown, and the formidable figures who built a haven to free and educate these exploited young women.
 We will “dig deep” into a portion of our history which has been largely unknown and ignored, and which was fueled by overwhelming racism and sexism.
 How much has changed?
 How much has not?
 We’ll decide!

 Book 6: The Nickel Boys by Colson Whitehead